ypinhsuan/tp/docs/UserGuide.md

 * The indexes **must be positive integers** 1, 2, 3, …​

 Examples:
+* `list` followed by `link s/1 c/2` links the 1st student in the application to the 2nd class in the application.
-* `link s/1 c/2` links the 1st student to the 1st class in the application.
+* `find Betsy` followed by `link s/1 c/2` links the 1st student in the results of the `find` command to the 2nd class in the application.

 ### Exiting the program : `exit`